Financial Aid Office

 If a student or family member recently lost a job or experienced financial hardship due to death, divorce, or unexpected medical expenses, please contact the Financial Aid Office to discuss the Special Circumstance process.
 Students and/or parents must complete a letter and provide required documentation.
 Requesting a review of Special Circumstances does not guarantee a change in aid.

 Both of these loans are federal loans and are only awarded to students who meet the federal requirements.
 The difference between Subsidized and Unsubsidized loans is the accrual of interest.
 The subsidized loan is a need-based loan that the federal government pays the interest on while the student is enrolled at least half-time in an eligible degree program.
 The unsubsidized loan is not need-based, and it begins to accrue interest from the date of disbursement.
 A dependent student cannot get an additional unsubsidized loan unless the parent PLUS loan is denied by the lender.
-All federally eligible students qualify for student loans — whether they will get a sub or an unsub depends on their financial need.
+All federally eligible students qualify for student loans — whether they will get a subsidized loan or an unsubsidized loan depends on their financial need.
 Both of these loans go into repayment six months after graduation, after a student drops to below half-time status, or after the student withdraws from an academic program.

 Year Loan Amount Additional if PLUS denied Total